 What types of companies raise capital on FlashFunders?

 We've democratized access to all investors and we welcome businesses from all sectors.
 Most companies on our platform are looking to raise between $500,000 and $2 million, but that can vary widely.
 Beyond our outlined requirements, FlashFunders does not conduct due diligence on companies.
 We believe the market picks the winner.

 Whom can I raise money from?

 Any individual over the age of 18 in the continental U.S. may invest within certain investment limits on FlashFunders, as well as accredited investors who can prove accreditation, and international investors.
-Reg CF Investors will conduct transactions through FlashFunders Funding Portal and Reg D investors will conduct transactions through FinTech Clearing, LLC.
+Reg CF Investors will conduct transactions through FlashFunders Funding Portal and Reg D & Reg A+ investors will conduct transactions through FinTech Clearing, LLC.